AmjadAlthabteh/AmjadAlthabteh/README.md

 # 💫 Me:
-"I'm a Computer Science student with a big love for tech and creative problem-solving.
-My journey so far has been packed with hands-on projects, from building apps to designing user-friendly interfaces, which have really leveled up my skills in coding and software design.
-Recently, I dove into game development, and it’s been a blast.
-It’s opened up an exciting new way to blend tech with creativity, and I’m excited to see where it takes me next."<br>
+I’m a CS student who’s enjoys tech and turning ideas into reality.
+I’ve been deep in projects like building apps and crafting slick interfaces, leveling up my skills along the way.
+Lately, I’ve jumped into game dev, and it’s been wild—mixing creativity with code has opened up a whole new lane for me.
+Can’t wait to see what’s next.

 ## 🌐 Socials: